Aelisya/Aelisya-Tweaker/README.md

 ## Report a bug or asking for a feature ?
 Follow the template or the issue will be closed imediatly without reading !

+## CRX release
+From today i will not update the CRX anymore, and this package is in review process for publication on some store the link to them will be added soon.

 ## Release Notes

 ### Version 1.3 (Draft)